Car tax bands 2021/22

 |First year rate

-The Premium Rate (PR) applies to cars (including ULEVs and zero-emission vehicles) with a list price of £40,000 or more.
-The Premium Rate, which applies from the second year for five years, consists of the Standard Rate (with or without Alternative Fuel Discount) plus an additional £310, the rate reverting to the Standard Rate after five years.
+The Premium Rate (PR) applies to cars (including ULEVs) with a list price of £40,000 or more.
+The only exemption are zero-emission models, which pay nothing in VED, as announced in the March 2020 Budget.
+The Premium Rate, which applies from the second year for five years, consists of the Standard Rate (with or without Alternative Fuel Discount) plus an additional £335, the rate reverting to the Standard Rate after five years.

 Note that the list price is the retail price published by the manufacturer before the vehicle is passed to the dealer for registration.
 This includes the price of any non-standard options, VAT, delivery charges to the dealership, and pre-delivery inspection charges.
 It is not the same as the OTR price, which includes VED and the first year registration fee.